 Please note: While you can get your care from an out-of-network provider, the provider must be eligible to participate in Medicare.
 Except for emergency care, we cannot pay a provider who is not eligible to participate in Medicare.
+If you go to a provider who is not eligible to participate in Medicare.
 If you go to a provider who is not eligible to participate in Medicare, you will be responsible for the full cost of the services you receive.
 Check with your provider before receiving services to confirm that they are eligible to participate in Medicare.

-SECTION 2 Using network and out-of-network providers to get your medical care Section 2.1 You may choose a Physician of Choice (POC) to provide and oversee your medical care
+SECTION 2 Using network and out-of-network providers to get your medical care

+Section 2.1 You may choose a Physician of Choice (POC) to provide and oversee your medical care

-What is a "POC" and what does the POC do for you?
+What is a POC and what does the POC do for you?